 - If it’s truly a skill gap, why does the skill gap exist and what’s the best way to close it?

 - If it’s not a skill gap (meaning employees DO have the skill but don’t use it), why aren’t they using it?

 - Is there a better way to do the work so that the employees don’t have to perform the skill?

 - Is the individual employee (or employees) incapable of performing the skill no matter how much training is provided?

 - Given the answers to all the above questions, what is the best solution (or the best combination of solutions) to solve the problem?

 Great.
 But How Was the Book?

-Now that you know what the book’s about and have a general idea of Mager’s method, let’s turn to the fun part of the review.
+Now that you know what the book’s about and have a general idea of the method, let’s turn to the fun part of the review.
 Does it teach worthwhile stuff?
 Was it a fun read?
 Would I recommend it?

 Yes, yes, and yes.

 To elaborate on that a bit, he provides a method that would be useful for analyzing a performance problem and finding the right solution.
 So that’s answers the question about “worthwhile stuff.”
 On the “fun read” angle, all of Mager’s books are pretty fun and this is no exception.
-As he does in other books, in this one he keeps it short, uses a conversational writing style, and is funny.
+As he does in other books, in this one Mager and Pipe keeps it short, uses a conversational writing style, and is funny.
 And those are just some of the reasons why my answer to the “would you recommend it” question is a big YES.